calyxir/calyx/docs/builder/ref.md

 ### `seq`

-Control statements are [sequenced][seq] in the order that they appear in a component's control program, represented by a list.
+Control statements are [sequenced][seq] in the order that they appear in a component's control program, represented by a Python list.
 Let's say we want to sequence the control statements `A`, `B`, and `C`.

 ```python
 my_component.control += [A, B, C]